 Then on March 5, 2013, while Ms. Richter was teaching a group of students, she suffered a seizure, fainted, and hit her head on a lab table and then the floor.
-The fall resulted in excessive bleeding and Ms. Richter was hospitalized with serious and permanent life-altering injuries.
-Of course, the fall had occurred on a day where Ms. Richter was scheduled for a late lunch.
+The fall resulted in excessive bleeding, and Ms. Richter was hospitalized with serious and permanent life-altering injuries.
+Of course, the fall had occurred on a day when Ms. Richter was scheduled for a late lunch.

 Ms. Richter filed a claim under the Workers’ Compensation Act (WCA) for her workplace injuries, with the Board paying $18,940.94 for her medical bills and $9,792.40 for temporary disability benefits.
 Ms. Richter additionally received $77,200.00 in partial total permanent disability benefits.
 Thereafter, she brought a claim for failure to accommodate under LAD, which following two summary judgment motions and subsequent appeals, came before the New Jersey Supreme Court.